HSAFoundation/phsa/README.md

 This repository includes instructions for adapting and using the multiple software components that together form phsa.

-**Please note that PHSA is an unfinished in progress project and not yet suitable for wide spread use.** If you want to participate in the development, take a look at the TODOs in each of the components as listed below.

 ## Components

 phsa currently consists of two software components which can be used